Cross-device refers to the measurable scenario in which users move through and convert along the conversion funnel, via two or more devices.

 Another way of bridging the cross-device gap is via smart banners, or banners at the top of your mobile web screen that drive visitors to browse using the app.
-These call-to-actions often go hand-in-hand with campaigns offering promotions and deals for in-app users; for example, a 5-10% discount for purchasing in the app rather than the website.
-Through the deep links placed in these smart banners, marketers can bring users to install their app (if not yet already), then to other in-app pages, either that were previously viewed or that may be related to browsing history.
+These call-to-actions often go hand-in-hand with campaigns offering promotions and deals for in-app users.

 Why is cross-device measurement important?

 Holistic, cross-device measurement and attribution has been a significant marketing pain point, and aspiration, for at least 10 years.
 That’s because many modern marketers still struggle to connect fragmented marketing touchpoints and single users.
-In 2019, it is simply a fact that there remains a significant divide between user behavior and marketing measurement.
+Nowadays, it is simply a fact that a significant divide between user behavior and marketing measurement is evident.

-However, cross-device measurement solves these challenges and reaps marketers the following benefits, among others:
+However, cross-device measurement solves these challenges and reaps the following benefits, among others:

 - Measure true ROAS and LTV.
-Measuring each of your marketing channels in silo inevitably means missing a piece of the puzzle and, thus, understanding both the true lifetime value of your users and the profitability of your ad spend.
-Analyze holistically across your TV, web, and mobile channels will show gaps, or increases, in these metrics, informing smarter budgeting decisions.
+Measuring each of your marketing channels in silo inevitably means missing a piece of the puzzle, and therefore understanding both the true lifetime value of your users and the profitability of your ad spend.
+Analyze holistically across your TV, web, and mobile channels will show gaps or increases in these metrics, informing smarter budgeting decisions.

 - Get more credit for your work.
-Without a holistic, cross-device view of a user journey, ads and media sources may be misattributed, or even not attributed at all, for conversions that were driven on one device and actually happened on another.
-Your non-organic installs, and your hard work, should be distinguished as such.
+Without a holistic, cross-device view of a user journey, ads and media sources may be misattributed or even not attributed at all, for conversions that were driven on one device but actually happened on another.
+Your non-organic installs and hard work should be distinguished as such.

-- Drive users to high converting apps.
+- Drive users to high-converting apps.
 Knowing your user’s story on multiple devices not only informs performance analytics, but also gives marketers access to strategic touchpoints for driving users intentionally to their high converting apps.
-This is especially true for certain verticals, like Finance, where traditional companies (i.e. banks), as well as more mobile-first companies (i.e. digital wallets), use web as a more natural touchpoint to install.
+This is especially true for certain verticals (e.g. Finance) where traditional companies such as banks, as well as more mobile-first companies such as digital wallets, use web as a more natural touchpoint to install.